-The applicant requests a Density Bonus with three (3) Off-Menu Incentives for increased FAR, to waive transitional height requirements, and reduced open space; three (3) Waivers of Development Standards for reduced side and rear yards; and a Conditional Use to increase the maximum density by 142.5 percent to permit 64 units in lieu of 26 base density units per the Value Capture Ordinance.
-As provided in the SB 35, the requested modifications to the density, FAR, transitional height, open space, and setbacks, pursuant to State Density Bonus Law or a local density bonus ordinance are consistent with objective standards.
+The applicant requests a Density Bonus with (3) three On- and Off-Menu Incentives for a reduction of sideyards, and an increase of FAR; and one (1) Waiver of Development Standards for reduced open space; and a Conditional Use to increase the maximum density by 172 percent to permit 87 units in lieu of 32 base density units per the Value Capture Ordinance.
+As provided in the SB 35, the requested modifications to the density, height, FAR, setback, and open space requirements pursuant to State Density Bonus Law or a local density bonus ordinance are consistent with objective standards.

 Section 301(a)(1) of the SB 35 Guidelines states that ministerial approval shall be nondiscretionary and cannot require a conditional use permit or other discretionary local government review or approval.
 The Value Capture Ordinance, permitting a density bonus greater than 35 percent, is codified in the Conditional Use Section of the LAMC.
 A Conditional Use is normally a discretionary process.
 However, as the applicant seeks Streamlined Ministerial Approval of the proposed Streamlined Infill Project by invoking SB 35, the City is reviewing only the objective zoning and design standards in accordance with SB 35.
 Additionally, the Conditional Use process is the only mechanism in the City that allows applicants to increase the density by more than 35 percent.
 This process is consistent with the State Density Bonus Law (Government Code Section 65915(n)) that allows a density bonus greater than 35 percent.
 This process is also consistent with SB 35 that considers modifications to the zoning standards as part of a density bonus pursuant to the State Density Bonus Law consistent with objective standards.
 As such, the City's review and approval of the requested Conditional Use is considered ministerial and nondiscretionary.
-The applicant requests multiple entitlements that are subject to review and approval by the City Planning Commission and requires a public hearing.
-While SB 35 requires a ministerial process for Streamlined Infill Projects, SB 35 (Government Code Section 65913.4(c)) allows public oversight to be conducted by a local government's planning commission by stating: